Mohanavadivel-git/caasworkshop/lessons/13-deploymentchange.md

 ## Exercise - Apply Image Change

-1. When you build is successful, re-open `deployment.yaml`.
+1. When your build is successful, re-open `deployment.yaml`.

 2. Change line 58 to reference your new image with the same tag you applied to the `BuildConfig`. (i.e `<CDSID>` to `<CDSID>-v2`)